South Africa ‘held to ransom’ by big pharma, overcharged for COVID vaccines

 “I wouldn’t say we were bullied, but we were in a catch-22 situation to save lives of South Africans against all odds,” Foster Mohale, spokesperson for South Africa’s Department of Health, told Al Jazeera.
 “The Department entered into these agreements to secure vaccine doses to protect the lives of South Africans against the deadly virus which claimed more than hundred thousand lives in South Africa.”

-J&J and Pfizer are yet to respond to Al Jazeera’s requests for comment on the matter.

-“We hope that more countries will publish their contracts with Big Pharma, so that the world can see how the industry really conducts business,” Hassan told Al Jazeera.
+Hassan told Al Jazeera.
+“We hope that more countries will publish their contracts with Big Pharma, so that the world can see how the industry really conducts business.”

 ‘Pharmaceutical bullying’